geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And on its slender stem of glittering green,<br>
 Aloft Hesperia’s golden fruit was seen.

-Thus rich Peruvia's patient sons, of old,
+Thus rich Peruvia’s patient sons, of old,<br>
-Wrought in a thousand forms the ductile gold,
+Wrought in a thousand forms the ductile gold,<br>
-Bade flowers expand, and yellow harvests spread,
+Bade flowers expand, and yellow harvests spread,<br>
-And mimic woods the shining fields o'ershade.*
+And mimic woods the shining fields o’ershade.[^57]

+[^57]: The Peruvians are said to have imitated in gold the productions of their soil, and to have formed artificial gardens with trees and flowers of gold, fields of maize, and granaries filled with grains of this metal.

-Thus in Arabian fancy's sweetest theme,
+Thus in Arabian fancy’s sweetest theme,<br>
-Wove in the sunshine of her brightest dream,
+Wove in the sunshine of her brightest dream,<br>
-She paints the garden whence Aladdin bore
+She paints the garden whence Aladdin bore<br>
 The wondrous lamp, the talisman of power.

-Albruno's palace o'er the plain appear'd
+Albruno’s palace o’er the plain appear’d<br>
-A splendid pile, of Parian marble rear'd;
+A splendid pile, of Parian marble rear’d;<br>
-Four long arcades a spacious square enclose,
+Four long arcades a spacious square enclose,<br>
-On every side a high pavilion rose;
+On every side a high pavilion rose;<br>
-Light pointed battlements the walls surround,
+Light pointed battlements the walls surround,<br>
-An open dome each corner turret crown'd.
+An open dome each corner turret crown’d.<br>

-Within the court, in grand array behold
+Within the court, in grand array behold<br>
-Tall minarets and cupolas of gold;
+Tall minarets and cupolas of gold;<br>
-Such are the piles the wanderer's eye that feast, Where fancy revels in her favourite east,
+Such are the piles the wanderer’s eye that feast,<br>

-* The Peruvians are said to have imitated in gold the productions of their soil, and to have formed artificial gardens with trees and flowers of gold, fields of maize, and granaries filled with grains of this metal.

-book in.
-THE ESCAPE.
+Where fancy revels in her favourite east,<br>

-O'er Scythia's plains to roving Tartars shine,
+O’er Scythia’s plains to roving Tartars shine,<br>

-Or Moslems bound to Mecca's holy shrine;
+Or Moslems bound to Mecca’s holy shrine;<br>

-Or such the Indian temples, vast and grand,
+Or such the Indian temples, vast and grand,<br>

-By Delhi's monarchs raised on Jumna's strand.
+By Delhi’s monarchs raised on Jumna’s strand.<br>

-Yet, oh! how small, this giant fabric near,
+Yet, oh! how small, this giant fabric near,<br>

-Proud man! would all thy loftiest works appear;
+Proud man! would all thy loftiest works appear;<br>

-The Egyptian piles, Sophia's vaunted dome!
+The Egyptian piles, Sophia’s vaunted dome!<br>
 Or the famed structures of majestic Rome!

-One moment paused the adventurers, then in haste
+One moment paused the adventurers, then in haste<br>
-The lofty portal's ample arch they past,
+The lofty portal’s ample arch they past,<br>
-Tread the rich pavement of the vaulted ile,
+Tread the rich pavement of the vaulted ile,<br>
-And mount by jasper steps the central pile;
+And mount by jasper steps the central pile;<br>
-They reach the council-hall; at Ariel's hand
+They reach the council-hall; at Ariel’s hand<br>
-The valves that radiate golden light expand.
+The valves that radiate golden light expand.<br>
-The pavement gay with various marbles shone;
+The pavement gay with various marbles shone;<br>
-High rose the monarch's amethystine throne;
+High rose the monarch’s amethystine throne;<br>

-An azure dome the splendid chamber crown 'd,
+An azure dome the splendid chamber crown’d,<br>
-Where mimic stars the silver moon surround.
+Where mimic stars the silver moon surround.<br>
-There giant Draco's snaky volumes roll,
+There giant Draco’s snaky volumes roll,<br>
-The northern team, the bear that guards the pole;
+The northern team, the bear that guards the pole;<br>
-There bright Andromeda and Perseus shone,
+There bright Andromeda and Perseus shone,<br>

-And Cassiopeia on her glittering throne, V
+And Cassiopeia on her glittering throne,<br>

-Bootes stern, and Ariadne's crown. j
+Bootes stern, and Ariadne’s crown.<br>

-h

-102 THE ESCAPE. book hi.

-Their forms so well the skilful painter drew,
+Their forms so well the skilful painter drew,<br>

-So nicely mock'd the heaven's ethereal blue,
+So nicely mock’d the heaven’s ethereal blue,<br>

-That Henry paus'd, as hoping to inhale
+That Henry paus’d, as hoping to inhale<br>
 The cooling freshness of the evening gale.

 The ancient annals of the Gnomian race